Soon After Midnight is one of my favorite songs on Tempest. The lyrics, the vocal, the music, everything about it, nice.

 he carried me away in the Spirit into the wilderness.
 And I saw a woman sitting on a scarlet beast which was full of names of blasphemy, having seven heads and ten horns.
 4 The woman was arrayed in purple and scarlet, and adorned with gold and precious stones and pearls, having in her hand a golden cup full of abominations and the filthiness of [b]her fornication.
 5 And on her forehead a name was written:

 MYSTERY, BABYLON THE GREAT,

 OF THE EARTH.

 Finally, “Faerie Queen” is most likely a reference to the poem by Edmund Spencer.
-Dylan is clearly familar with Spencer’s work.
-Do these lines sound familar?
+Dylan is clearly familiar with Spencer’s work.
+Do these lines sound familiar?

 “My love is like ice, and I to fire

 How comes it then that this her cold so great